kathyzguo/Tracker/README.md

 ABOUT 5% DONE
-Created basic login interface without CSS
-Undeployed server for database
+Changed from being a calendar to being a tracker for personal use Undeployed server for database
 Undeployed application

 Basic calendar app to keep track of items!
-Customizable for each indiviudal